GifterHelper/GifterHelper/README.md

 For our GUI implementation we are using a mixture of activities and fragments.
 Our device data storage is using two methods, parse's local data store using pinning as well as shared preferences.

+###Explore our code!
+Be sure to be on the master branch as gh-pages is for our website.

 ###Visit Our Webiste!
 http://gifterhelper.github.io/GifterHelper/